mukesh-nyros/RailsFileUpload/README.md

-I would like you to create a sample app using CoffeeScript.
+I would like to create a sample app using CoffeeScript.

 Requirement:
 Generating Rails Application enabled with amazing File functions: